FrameMaker Digital Publishing Course ($600)

 Core concepts are provided as video lessons so that you can catch up on missed work or review as needed.

-We maintain a private Facebook group for questions and discussions with your instructor and fellow attendees.
+I maintain a private Facebook group for questions and discussions with me and with fellow attendees.

 No need for prep prior to this course!
 However, if you have existing FrameMaker content and an idea of your organization standards for publishing to the web, you’ll be a little ahead of the game for the first week.